 What does this mean for most retailers?
 Simply put, you need to re-win your loyal customer base, while also attracting and retaining new customers.
 Delivering great experiences during uncertain times requires focus and agility.

 For example, a discount code may have enticed a first time digital buyer to purchase.
 However, if the code doesn’t work or is confusing, do you really want consumers to be blocked from buying at these critical times?
 This is the fast path to an unconverted basket and a possible negative pattern deterring other first-time digital buyers.
-Successful retailers have created digital command centers leveraging feedback to identify digital shoppers encountering issues, escalating purchase blockers to the contact center as well as to a rapid response web team to remedy the issue.
+Successful retailers have created digital command centers leveraging customer experience as a competitive advantage to identify digital shoppers encountering issues, escalating purchase blockers to the contact center as well as to a rapid response web team to remedy the issue.
 This helps increase conversion and an elevated experience.
 (Check out our Reopening Playbook for more ideas like this.)

 A reactive approach is to engage with them following delivery to ensure everything went well.
 Asking for feedback after delivery is better than not asking at all, but it can create a significant recovery hole.
 An always-on approach is starting a two-way dialogue during the purchase process, then allowing the customer to reach out should a specific need or concern arise during or after the delivery process.
 In the customers’ eyes, the retailer is responsible for all aspects of the transaction, not just the purchase and the product.
 Staying connected through SMS across the entire experience can provide you with more signals and can also make for easy recovery and cross-sell efforts.